oliverjueguen/yt-downloader/README.md

 # YT Downloader – Local Media Processing Pipeline

-A lightweight, container-ready media processing service built with **Flask** and **yt-dlp**.
-This project provides a clean and secure solution for downloading YouTube videos or extracting audio while demonstrating best practices in documentation, architecture, and cloud‑readiness—ideal for DevOps and Cloud Engineering portfolios.
+A lightweight web application built with Flask and yt-dlp that allows users to download YouTube videos or extract their audio.
+The service provides a simple interface, fast processing and a container-ready structure for easy deployment in different environments.

 ---